This page is a snapshot from the LWG issues list, see the Library Active Issues List for more information and the meaning of C++11 status.

 is redundant and could be removed.
 I believe the sentence which follows the above:

-shall refer to the same epoch.
+C1andC2shall refer to the same epoch.

 is sufficient.
 If two clocks share the same epoch, then by definition, comparing

-s is valid.
+their time_points is valid.

-is meant to never change (be const
+is_monotonic is meant to never change (be const).
+It is also

 desired that this value be usable in compile-time computation and branching.